Experiencing an emergency?Use these resources

 Try CBT or ACT if you want practical tools.

-You might like person-centered or gestalt therapy if you want to explore your emotions deeper.
+You might like person-centered therapy if you're looking for space to really sit with your emotions and make sense of them.

 Look for an integrative therapist if you want flexible, tailored support.